javiersalcedopuyo/Talos3D/Docs/Scene.md

 # Scene

-⚠️ For now, scenes are static and can only be created through a builder.
+⚠️ For now, scenes are static

 ## TODO
+- [ ] Skybox
 - [ ] Dynamic scenes
 - [ ] Read from file
 - [ ] Save to file